lubusIN/laravel-email-verification-app-boilerplate/readme.md

 How I achieved this can be read [here at my blog](http://www.lubus.in/blog/adding-email-verification-in-laravel-5-3-app-149)

  - Download and run `composer install`
+ - If you already have a fresh install of laravel 5.3 , make sure to run `php artisan make:auth` at the start
  - After installation , configure the .env file (App key, Database credentials, Mail driver)
  - Run `php artisan migrate`
  - That's it , you are done!